 The term Cyber Monday was first used in 2005 by Ellen Davis, Senior Vice President of the National Retail Federation.
 It was found that people would return to work in the week after Thanksgiving/Black Friday and couldn’t resist the urge to search for deals to fight off the back-to-work blues.

 Cyber Monday is now a worldwide marketing term.
 On the day you’ll find all your favourite online retailers will have huge Cyber Monday sales, most retailers beginning the sales at midnight.
 Cyber Monday is also 24 hours only - a key difference from Black Friday where savings can last up to 5 days.

 Huge savings can be made electronics like laptops, TVs and games consoles, but also toys and games.
-Why not avoid the crush of Black Friday and see if you and find a good saving from stores like Amazon, Tesco, Currys and John Lewis.
 It’s much easier to click your mouse than brave the crowds of eager shoppers on Black Friday.
 A note of caution: Cyber Monday often leaves employees red-faced as companies sack those using work hours to surf the net for discounts.